psevestre/openid-fapi/Financial_API_WD_001.md

 | 201        | invalid_request | The request messages Content-Type is not supported | 400         |
 | 202        | invalid_request | The request message exceeds max. message size      | 400         |

-### 8.5.4 Invalid access_token
+#### 9.6.4 Invalid access_token

-Protected API's always require an access_token but the token may not pass validations.
+Protected resource endpoints always require an access_token but the token may not pass validations.

 | error code | error           | error description                                           | http status |
 |------------|-----------------|-------------------------------------------------------------|-------------|